Shopify/shopify_theme/README.md

 # Edit your Shopify theme locally

-The Shopify theme gem is a command line tool that lets you make live changes to your published theme.
+The Shopify theme gem is a command line tool that lets you make live changes themes on your Shopify store.
 If the command line is scary check out the [Desktop Theme Editor app](http://apps.shopify.com/desktop-theme-editor).

 It will watch your local folders for any changes in your theme (including adding and removing files) and will update your .myshopify.com store to the latest changes.

 ![Shopify theme gem](https://dl.dropboxusercontent.com/u/669627/terminalreadme.png)

-Since you can only make live changes to a published theme sign up for a [Shopify Partner account](https://app.shopify.com/services/partners/signup) and create a development shop to make a 'sandbox' shop you can fool around with before pushing your changes live.
+You do not need to make changes to your default theme.
+You can leverage the theme preview feature of Shopify that allows you to view what an unpublished theme looks like on your Shopify store.
+This means you don't need to sign up for extra accounts and keep your shop up to date.
+You will however have a blue bar that shows up that you can remove via the web inspector in Chrome or Safari.

 # Requirements